-Complaints Policy Approved: April 2024 Approver: Services Committee Version 4.0 Review Date: April 2027 Page 6 of 10
+Complaints Policy Approved: April 2024 Approver: Services Committee Version 4.0 Review Date: April 2027 Page 5 of 9

-- 7.1 A person may refer their complaint to the Ombudsman directly following an eight-week periodfrom the end of the SW9 complaints procedure starting from the date of the stage two complaint response. - 7.2 The Housing Ombudsman can only investigate complaints which are in relation to housing services.
+- 7.2 The Housing Ombudsman can only investigate complaints which are in relation to housing services.
 We can advise customers on appropriate alternative bodies that may be able to hear a complaint. - 7.3 If a complaint is passed to the Housing Ombudsman, it will then be SNG's responsibility as landlord to provide the Ombudsman with the complaint records they need to provide an independent review of the complaint.
 We will take a positive view of recommendations for learning made by the Housing Ombudsman and comply with their final determinations.